 Design Review Panel Comment Applicant's Comment Context & Character The front setback and positioning of the double garage in front of the main façade of the house is not reflective of the surrounding area.
 Further information is needed in relation to the surrounding context.
 Given the irregular shaped site, it is difficult to develop a character style of house.
 Most character house styles have a lot which is deeper than it is wide and provide a larger upper level setback.
 Surrounding context information has been provided in previous comments and in streetscape elevation image with photos of adjoining sites.
 It is more opinion than fact to say the style is unfortunate in relation to the site.
 We believe the design is very attractive and responds well to the site and to the planning framework.
+Landscape Quality Preference generally for a landscaping plan to be prepared by a landscape architect or professional to ensure a viable landscaping outcome is achieved.
 Details of plant spacings, pot / tree sizes, reticulation and species to be included in landscaping plan.
 The landscape plan has been done by the applicant, in conjunction with the City's landscape policies and recommendations.
 The owners are likely to engage a landscape designer down the track, and do plan to achieve a high level of landscaping with the finished house.
 We can provide updated landscaping plans when this happens.
 The time taken in council for the DA process is having significant financial impact on the owners, with holding costs of the undeveloped land, finance costs, and